learn-co-curriculum/the-web-is-made-of-strings/README.md

 and view their page source.
 You will see that **behind that product you love are a collection of HTML strings**, or **HTML documents**.

-The goal of this section is not to become an HTML guru but to understand how HTML is an integral part of the web and know enough HTML to build something functional.

 After completing this section, you should have: